cactuzhead/Advanced-Progress-Bars/docs/light & dark.md

 back_to_top_text: "Back to top"
 nav_order: 30
 ---
+{: .removed }
+This setting was removed in version 1.1.4 as most of the colors are now handled with the expanded template system.
 ## Light & Dark Settings
 ![Light and Dark](/assets/Obsidian Advanced Progress Bars - Settings - Light and Dark.png)